weipin/jewzruxin/README.md

 This behavior helps you write less code because you don't have to examine status code for "logic errors".

-To handle the status code all by yourself (no longer treat status above 400 as error), you can change the behavior through the delegate of HTTPSession.
+To handle the status code all by yourself (no longer treats status above 400 as error), you can change the behavior through the delegate of HTTPSession.
 Here are the steps:

 1. Create a class conforms to HTTPSessionDelegate.
 1. Implement the optional method `sessionShouldTreatStatusCodeAsFailure`.